jistjoalal/youtube-agg/README.md

 - <s>"view growth" tracking</s>
 - <s>search bar</s>

-- video doesn't autoplay on mobile
-- possible to track peak view growth?
+- a way to request/vote on channel to be added?

-- more channel data
+- more channel data?
   - (url, banner, subs, ttl views, post freq.)
   - sort channels
-- a way to request/vote on channel to be added?
 - notifications for new videos?
-- a way of tagging videos w/ keywords?

 ## local
 ```sh